dlange98/XamarinAppCenterDemo/MOBILE.md

   var authResult = await authContext.AcquireTokenAsync(resource, clientId, new Uri(returnUri), authParam);
 ```

-After the user has successfully completed the login process, the login dialog is dismissed and the _authResult_ contains our token that we embedded in the APIs calls.
+After the user has successfully completed the login process, the login dialog is dismissed and the _authResult_ contains the security token that is embedded in the APIs calls.
 The following line of code pulls out the accessToken from the _authResult_ object:

 ```
  AccessToken = authResult.AccessToken
 ```

 Note the _LoginAsync_ method in the `CloudDataStore.cs` class persists the token to the local data store after a successful login.
-This token is then retrieved from the data store and placed in the header, before each server api call, in the method _UpdateAuthHeaderToken_.
-The following code where the auth token is being updated before each API call:
+This token is then retrieved from the data store and placed in the header before each server api call.
+This token logic is located in the method _UpdateAuthHeaderToken_.
+The following code is where the auth token is being updated before each API call:

 ```
 client.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("Bearer", token.Token);